The Great British Bake Off

 In between the bouts of baking, Mel and Sue presented (separately) inserts about the history of baking.
 Don't expect all of these to make it into the commercial TV edits, even though they did manage to get some historians we vaguely recognise (like Kate Williams and Matthew Sweet) to contribute.
 Possibly the strangest contribution was the explorer Sir Ranulph Fiennes showing off "the world's most expensive biscuit" - the one that Robert Falcon Scott didn't live long enough to eat, which Fiennes paid £4000 for at auction.

 So what did we think of the show overall?
 Frankly, at times it felt a bit half-baked.
 For one thing, why reunite a comedy duo and then give them almost no opportunity to interact?
 Also, an issue regarding the two judges: why did Paul Hollywood nearly always manage to overrule Mary Berry during the judging-process?
-While Hollywood's knowledge and ability as a master baker are certainly not in doubt, it often seemed ridiculous that Berry's equally intelligent and well-informed (albeit from a rather different angle) opinions appeared to have little or no influence in the decisions regarding who should stay and who should go - surely it should have been more of a two-way process?
+While Hollywood's knowledge and ability as a master baker are certainly not in doubt, it often seemed ridiculous that Berry's equally intelligent and well-informed (and from a rather different, and equally important, angle) opinions appeared to have little or no influence in the decisions regarding who should stay and who should go - surely it should have been more of a two-way process?

 And was it really necessary to make the contestants trek up and down the country like that?
 While the travelling aspect sometimes gave Mel and Sue a hook for their inserts on food history, it mostly seemed like the itinerary had been thrown together just for the sake of a few bad puns.
 Pastry in Cornwall (where the contestants were indeed asked to make Cornish pasties), fair enough.
 Puddings in Bakewell, OK.
 Bread in Sandwich was rather more contrived, considering that not only did he not invent it, but the Earl commemorated in the snack had only a nominal connection to the town and was actually from Northampton.
 Which means the town of Sandwich has about as much to do with the lunchtime staple as a Moray coastal town has with William G. Stewart's favourite Greek frieze.
 As for scones in Scone, don't get us started.
 On the positive side, it did mean that for once, when contestants said they'd been on A Journey, they really had.